-- Target-date funds (TDFs), which automatically adjust an allocation to stocks, bonds, and cash over time based on the participant’s retirement date; and
+- target-date fundss (TDFs), which automatically adjust an allocation to stocks, bonds, and cash over time based on the participant’s retirement date; and

 Why save in a 401(k)?

 1 Limits are for 2019 and can be subject to change annually.
-2 Ordinary income taxes are due upon withdrawal.
-Withdrawals before the age of 59 ½ may be subject to an early distribution penalty of 10%.
+2 Ordinary income taxes are due on withdrawal.
+Withdrawals before the age of 59½ may be subject to an early distribution penalty of 10%.
 3 This is a hypothetical illustration used for informational purposes only.
 The marginal tax bracket used is 25%.
-This lump sum, after-tax figure doesn’t account for the possible change in tax bracket that might occur due to a lump sum distribution of the taxable amount, nor does it take into effect any applicable tax penalties.
-There’s no guarantee that the results shown will be achieved, and the assumptions provided may not be reflective of your situation.
-4 Only applies to qualified distributions, which means the money is withdrawn when you’re at least 59 ½ years old, or upon death or disability, and you’ve held Roth contributions in your account for at least five years (some exceptions apply).
+This lump-sum, after-tax figure doesn’t account for the possible change in tax bracket that might occur due to a lump-sum distribution of the taxable amount, nor does it take into effect any applicable tax penalties.
+There is no guarantee that the results shown will be achieved, and the assumptions provided may not be reflective of your situation.
+4 Only applies to qualified distributions, which means the money is withdrawn when you are at least 59½ years old, or on death or disability, and you’ve held Roth contributions in your account for at least five years (some exceptions apply).

 The target date is the expected year in which participants in a target-date portfolio plan to retire and no longer make contributions.
-The investment strategy for these portfolios is designed to become more conservative over time as the target date approaches (or, if applicable, passes) the target retirement date.
-An investor should examine the asset allocation of the fund to ensure it’s consistent with their own risk tolerance.
-The principal value of your investment, as well as your potential rate of return, aren’t guaranteed at any time, including at or after the target retirement date.
+The investment strategy for these portfolios is designed to become more conservative over time as the target date approaches or, if applicable, passes, the target retirement date.
+Investors should examine the asset allocation of the fund to ensure it’s consistent with their own risk tolerance.
+The principal value of your investment as well as your potential rate of return are not guaranteed at any time, including at, or after, the target retirement date.

-Asset allocation doesn’t ensure a profit or protection against a loss.
+Asset allocation does not guuarantee a profit or protection against a loss.
 Please note that asset allocation may be inappropriate for certain participants, particularly those interested in directing investment options on their own.